matheusjkweber/faireWeather/README.md

 </p>

 ### Root RIB
 The Root RIB is responsible for consolidating the root scope of the app.
 If necessary add more states, they can be added under this RIB.
-Also it is responsible for creating and maintaining the FaireAPI, injecting in any children that want to access it.
+Also it is responsible for creating and maintaining the FaireAPI, injecting in any children that want to access it. <br />

+The Root RIB is responsible for holding the Root scope, and with this, it will create the dependencies used across the entire app.
+The dependencies are injected by the RootComponent.
 ### Main RIB
 The Main RIB is responsible for the main part of the app, everything else should be optional.
 The main view of the app should contain the main information that the app needs to pass: the weather.
 The Main RIB is responsible for consuming the FaireAPI, treating the information and passing along its children.<br/>